jbcoe/poison_hash_append/README.md

 `python ./scripts/build.py -t`

-Note that this will crash as the tests are intedned to demonstrate the infinite recursion in action.
+Note that this will crash as the tests are intended to demonstrate the infinite recursion in action.

 References